vanallenlab/moalmanac-browser/README.md

 `GCP_SECRET_KEY` is used by Flask to cryptographically sign data stored in browser cookies; view [the Flask documentation for more information](http://flask.pocoo.org/docs/1.0/quickstart/#sessions).

+`USERNAME` AND `PASSWORD` are specify credentials for logging into the /approve page, to review and approve given submitted entries.

 ### config.py
 `config.py` contains several configuration variables; for most of them, the provided defaults suffice.
 The following variables may need to be changed by the user: